eLearning-BS23/moodle-block_dashboardchart/README.md

 # Custom Block Leader Board

-Custom Block Leaderboard plugin is a block plugin in moodle.
-It shows leaderboard / ranking board based on different types.
+Dashboard Chart plugin is a block plugin in moodle.
+This Plugin helps to generate different types of charts.
+The custom styling is yet to be done.

 # Leaderboard Types